FaridZelli/ISW-Modern/README.md

 ---

-Fun fact: Turning off your laptop fans can improve battery life by up to 30 minutes on a lightweight system.
+Fun fact: Turning off your fans can improve battery life by up to 30 minutes on most ultrabooks.